 Are There Any Penalties for Failure to File?

 Yes, and they can be significant!
 Civil monetary penalties are adjusted annually for inflation.
-For civil penalty assessment prior to August 1st, 2016, if non-willful, the amount is up to $10,000 or 50% of account balances.
-Penalties assessed after that date can be as large as $12,459 per non-willful violation.
+Civil penalties can be as large as $12,459 per non-willful violation or 50% of account balances.
+For willful violations, penalties are assessed as the greater of $129,210, or 50% of the amount.
 Criminal penalties may also apply.

 What Is the Difference Between FBAR and FATCA?